stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 ### Image Copying

-To copy the image data from the staging buffer to the texture (or vice-versa) we implement a new command:
+The process of copying the image data from the staging buffer to the texture is implemented as a new command:

 ```java
 public class ImageCopyCommand implements Command {